Comparing and Restoring Article Revisions

-Knowledge base articles can change over time, and at some point you may need to look back at the different saved versions of an article.
-Each time you publish changes to an article, the knowledge base creates a separate, historic version called a revision.
+As Knowledge Base articles change over time, you may need to refer back to the different saved versions at some point.
+Each time changes are published to an article, the knowledge base creates a separate, historic version called a revision.
 Opening a revision allows you to see what was revised, who made the changes, compare two revisions, and restore a previous revision if necessary.

 Viewing Revisions

-1. In TDClient, open the Knowledge Base, and navigate to the desired article.
+1. In the Client Portal, open the Knowledge Base, and navigate to the desired article.

 2. Click the Edit Article button.